 Participants were sent a brief overview of the research topic including the fact that the study was part of an MBA capstone at The University of Edinburgh Business School.
 They were also sent a consent form to sign and return which outlined the uses of the interviews, the fact that they would be completely anonymous, and that participants could withdraw participation at any time.
 All forms were signed and returned.
 Please see Appendix 9.2 for the model consent form.
-All interviews were conducted remotely over a video and audio collaboration platform and were recorded with the participants' consent.
-Interviews typically lasted approximately one hour.
+All interviews except for one were conducted remotely over a video and audio collaboration platform and were recorded with the participants' consent.
+One interview was conducted over email at their request.
+Remote interviews typically lasted approximately one hour.
 Participants were informed that all recordings would be destroyed once transcribed and not shared.
-The interview with the independent filmmaker was conducted over email at their request.
 Please see Appendix 9.3 for a model list of questions.
 Interviews were then transcribed and sent to each participant for review.
 All requested corrections were made and revised transcripts approved by participants.
 Upon request from the research advisor, a limit of one sample transcription has been provided in Appendix 9.4.
 In addition to conducting interviews, data collection included public interviews from well-known creative leaders in British television, primarily showrunners.
 This is meant to supplement the primary data collection and illustrate arguments made from the analysis.